Mobile view in Chrome

 However, it is slightly difficult for software testers to perform responsiveness in design testing due to many factors that need to be looked at during the testing phase.

-A unit test can also be done which can test a small unit of production code which may either pass or fail.
+A unit test can also be done which can test a small unit of production code that may either pass or fail.
 It can prove powerful to ensure the good quality coding which can be achieved when during this test, developers can catch bugs when the website is still in its development stage.
-It becomes easier for them to find out the cause of the UI bug / issue using DevTools and fix it quickly and verify the resolution immediately.
+It becomes easier for them to find out the cause of the UI bug/issue using DevTools and fix it quickly and verify the resolution immediately.
 All thanks to Google Developers.
 The team at Google has developed this extension and made it public so that other developers can use its functionality fully and make their websites bug free.

 Below are the use cases where website mobile view is used.
 The teams in IT are well versed with website mobile views.